-In today's world, an annuity a popular tool used by consumers to protect their savings and plan for retirement.
+In today's world, an annuity is a popular tool used by consumers to protect their savings and plan for retirement.

 When considering whether to purchase an annuity, it's important to understand how the value of the annuity is determined, the liquidity options available to you, as well as any tax benefits or implications of placing retirement savings in an annuity.
 Before you decide to purchase an annuity, ask yourself the following questions: